-Will the buyback craze continue?
-Probably, though it’s hard to know for sure.
-Buyback programs are often quietly abandoned, while dividends seem like a surer thing, because companies are loath to cut their dividend.
+Will buybacks return when the stock market and the economy recover from 2020’s slump?
+Probably.
+Still, buyback programs are often quietly abandoned, while dividends seem like a surer thing, because companies are loath to cut their dividend.
 Knowing they have to pay a regular dividend can also be a healthy discipline for management, forcing them to be more careful in handling the company’s cash.

 Meanwhile, for investors, dividend-paying stocks can provide a fairly reliable and growing stream of income—one that’s arguably superior to that generated by bonds and cash investments.
 Most bonds generate a fixed stream of interest, leaving investors vulnerable to inflation, while the income from cash investments can fluctuate wildly from year to year, along with changing short-term interest rates.